ItharDev/RPG-Viewer-Client/README.md

       No Fog.
 This will remove all fog and allow you to see the entire map and tokens.
   * ![image](https://user-images.githubusercontent.com/70658690/214669164-d0685566-3deb-4e2f-8311-75b8eeb3f662.png)
     Light tool (Game Master only)
-    * Quick select this tool by pressing `5` on your keyboard
+    * Quick select this tool by pressing `6` on your keyboard
-    * Left clicking on a map will add a light source on that location
+    * Left-clicking on a map will add a light source on that location
     * More on lights can be found [here](#lights)
   * ![image](https://user-images.githubusercontent.com/70658690/214669185-852c161f-72f9-4e4c-92fa-4785320d9334.png)
     Sync (Game master only)